 Apart from being denied a visa if you’re be found using fake documents, you risk being banned from reapplying to that country.
 This may, in turn, affect your other applications.
 It’s just not worth it.

-In conclusion, applying for a visa with a Nigerian passport doesn’t always have to be an extreme sport.
+In conclusion, visa applications in Nigeria with a Nigerian passport doesn’t always have to be an extreme sport.
 Keep these tips and tricks in mind and they should make the ‘visa-struggle’ life a bit easier!

-I hope you find the information useful for your first or next visa application.
+I hope you find the information useful for your first or next visa applications in Nigeria.
 If you have any tips I might have missed out, please feel free to share them below.